 Incident Definition Clarifying note Control issues Occurrences where there were difficulties controlling the aircraft either airborne or on the ground.
-Minor control issues arising from: Weather phenomenon (icing, severe turbulence, significant wind shear, thunderstorm encounter); Wake turbulence; Minor technical issues.
-Note criteria for reportable serious aircraft incidents.
-Weather events lcing issue that affect the performance of the aircraft; Lightning strikes; Turbulence or windshear that affect aircraft performance; Note criteria for reportable serious aircraft incidents.

-Incident Definition Clarifying note Unstable approach Flight crew continues an approach to landing whe unstable under the following conditions: a.
-IMC at or below 1,000FT AGL; b.
-VMC at or below 500FT AGL.
-An approach is

-Incident Definition Clarifying note a Category II or III instrument approach flown within the expanded localiser band; a circling approach is flown with wings level on final approach when the aircraft reaches 300 feet above airport elevation.
-Does not include when the approach was discontinued due to being unstable in the vicinity of 1,000FT (IMC) or 500FT (VMC).
-Wheels-up landing An aircraft contacts the intended landing area with the landing gear retracted.
-Includes intentional and unintentional wheels-up landing.
+Minor control issues arising from: -Weather phenomenon (icing, severe turbulence, significant wind shear, thunderstorm encounter); -Wake turbulence; -Minor technical issues.
+(Note criteria for reportable serious aircraft incidents) Weather events Icing issue that affect the performance of the aircraft; Lightning strikes; Turbulence or windshear that affect aircraft performance; (Note criteria for reportable serious aircraft incidents.)
+Unstable approach An aircraft completes an approach to landing when unstable under the following conditions: (i) instrument meteorological conditions at or below 1000 feet above ground level; (ii) visual meteorological conditions at or below 500 feet above ground level.
+An approach is unstable when one or more of the following criteria is not met: -the aircraft is on the correct flight path; -only small changes in heading/pitch are necessary to maintain the correct flight path; -the airspeed is not more than V {REF} + 20 kts indicated speed and not less than V {REF} ; -the aircraft is in the correct landing configuration; -sink rate is no greater than 1000 feet/minute; -power setting is appropriate for the aircraft configuration and is not below the minimum power for the approach as defined by the operating manual; -all briefings and checklists have been conducted; -instrument landing system approaches flown within one dot of the glideslope and localiser; -a Category II or III instrument approach flown within the expanded localiser band; -a circling approach is flown with wings level on final approach when the aircraft reaches 300 feet above airport elevation.
+Does not include when the approach was discontinued due to being unstable.
+Wheels up landing An aircraft contacts the intended landing area with the landing gear retracted.
+Includes intentional and unintentional wheels up landing.
 Includes amphibious aircraft landing on water with landing gear not retracted.
-Note: All wheels-up landings are either accidents or reportable serious aircraft incidents.